Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 ipconfig

 If you see differences in the ipconfig output and your server network details page, check that all network interfaces are set to obtain the IP addresses automatically.
 To do this, search for Network Connections in the start menu and press enter to open it.
-Open the Properties for one of the Ethernet adapters, select Internet Protocol Version 6 or 4 and click on Properties button underneath.
+Open the Properties for one of the Ethernet adapters, select Internet Protocol Version 6 or 4 and click on the Properties button underneath.
 Make sure both radial buttons are set to automatic and press OK to save.
 Check through all of the network adapters on the server the same way.

 Slow connection